 Pin Signal Туре Description I VTref Input The target reference voltage.
 Used by I-jet to check whether the target has power, to create the logic-level reference for the input comparators, and to control the output logic levels to the target.
 It is normally fed from JTAG I/O voltage.
 2 swdio/tms I/O, output JTAG mode set input of target CPU.
 This pin should be pulled up on the target.
 Typically connected to TMS of the target CPU.
+3 This pin is a GND pin connected to GND in l-jet.
+It should also be connected to GND in the target system.
 4 SWCLK/TCK Output JTAG clock signal to target CPU.
 It is recommended that this pin is pulled to a defined state of the target board.
 Typically connected to TCK of the target CPU.
-6 swo/tdo Input JTAG data output from target CPU.
-Typically connected to TDO of the target CPU.
-When using SWD, this pin is used as Serial Wire Output trace port.
-(Optional, but not required for SWD communication.)